Written by Editorial Team

-Tender coconut water, also knows as elaneer or nariyal pani is a isotonic drink that is not only natural but also packed with nutrients.
-Coconut water is clear fluid contained in the center of young coconut and is refreshing, nutty and sweet in taste.
+Tender coconut water, also known as elaneer or nariyal pani is an isotonic drink that is not only natural but also packed with nutrients.
+Coconut water is the clear fluid contained in the center of young coconut and is refreshing, nutty, and sweet in taste.
 Coconut water is actually the liquid endosperm present in the unripe green coconut.
-It is the new rage across the world as a potent refreshing and nutritious drink full of health enhancing properties.
+It is the new rage across the world as a potent refreshing and nutritious drink full of health-enhancing properties.

 Widely acclaimed as a potent health drink, coconut water or coconut juice has not been much studied for it’s side effects on pregnant women.
 As with everything, moderation is the key here too.
 Coconut water can prove to be detrimental to health for the below reasons:

-- High in calories: Just a liquid drink, but coconut juice is quite high in calories so watch its intake if gaining weight is a concern for you during pregnancy
+Just a liquid drink, but coconut juice is quite high in calories, so watch its intake if gaining weight is a concern for you during pregnancy.

-- Can be allergic: Coconut water may be allergic to people who have a history of tree nut allergies and the like.
-Do exercise caution in such cases
+Coconut water may be allergic to people who have a history of tree nut allergies and the like.
+Do exercise caution in such cases.

-- Increases blood sugar levels: If you have gestational diabetes or are already a diabetic, you should limit the intake of coconut water due to its high carbohydrate content
+If you have gestational diabetes or are already a diabetic, you should limit the intake of coconut water due to its high carbohydrate content.

-- Diuretic in nature: Pregnancy can make you run for the loo several times a day owing to the pressure on the internal organs, and drinking coconut juice can further increase the frequency
+Pregnancy can make you run for the loo several times a day owing to the pressure on the internal organs, and drinking coconut juice can further increase the frequency.

-- May lower blood pressure: Coconut water can lower your blood pressure, but if you are already on medications for high blood pressure, do check with your doctor whether coconut water is an ideal choice of drink for you
+Coconut water can lower your blood pressure, but if you are already on medications for high blood pressure, do check with your doctor whether coconut water is an ideal choice of drink for you.

 Coconut water is popularized as a ‘miraculous drink’.
-Innumerable health benefits are attached with drinking coconut water such as retarding aging process, aiding weight loss, lowering blood pressure, etc. Some of the benefits are overblown out of proportion, and here we bust those myths:
+Innumerable health benefits are attached to drinking coconut water, such as retarding the aging process, aiding weight loss, lowering blood pressure, etc. Some of the benefits are overblown out of proportion, and here we bust those myths:

-Fact: A pregnant woman requires vital nutrients and minerals in sufficient amount.
-This is an age old myth that drinking coconut water will take care of all the nutrient requirements of a pregnant mother.
+Fact: A pregnant woman requires vital nutrients and minerals in sufficient amounts.
+This is an age-old myth that drinking coconut water will take care of all the nutrient requirements of a pregnant mother.
 There is no single thing having all ingredients needed for survival.
-It is actually a combination of things that give you all the required nutrients in proper dosage.
-So drinking coconut water alone won’t do much unless it is supplemented with other fruits, vegetables and food items
+It is actually a combination of things that give you all the required nutrients in the proper dosage.
+So drinking coconut water alone won’t do much unless it is supplemented with other fruits, vegetables, and food items.

 Drinking coconut water will thicken the hair on your baby’s scalp and you will be getting acidity.

 Fact: Absolute rubbish!
-There is no connection between drinking coconut water and hair growth on baby’s head.
-Moreover the acidity felt by the mother is because of her enlarging belly.
-As the pregnancy advances the uterus pushes the intestine upwards and impedes the process of digestion
+There is no connection between drinking coconut water and hair growth on a baby’s head.
+Moreover, the acidity felt by the mother is because of her enlarging belly.
+As the pregnancy advances the uterus pushes the intestine upwards and impedes the process of digestion.

 Coconut water is considered to be a potent immunity enhancer.
 Pregnant women are vulnerable to infections.
 Having a strong immune system helps in checking the invasion of infections.

-Fact: Lauric acid is an important immunity booster and is present in high amount in mother’s milk and coconut oil.
-Some people think lauric acid is present in coconut water also but unfortunately it has negligible amount of the acid.
-However green coconut water is rich in electrolytes so there is no harm for the pregnant women
+Fact: Lauric acid is an important immunity booster and is present in high amounts in mother’s milk and coconut oil.
+Some people think lauric acid is present in coconut water also but unfortunately, it has a negligible amount of the acid.
+However, green coconut water is rich in electrolytes so there is no harm to pregnant women.

 Proper nutrition and adequate hydration is essential for keeping the mother and baby healthy.
 This is the reason why coconut water is thought to be ideal for pregnant women.

-Fact: Well, you will be surprised to know that neither sport drinks nor coconut water has more hydrating properties than regular drinking water.
+Fact: Well, you will be surprised to know that neither sports drinks nor coconut water have more hydrating properties than regular drinking water.
 So, all you pregnant ladies!
-Drink at least 10 to 12 glasses of water daily and keep your body well hydrated
+Drink at least 10 to 12 glasses of water daily and keep your body well hydrated.

 Coconut water during pregnancy is known to have many benefits, and many women swear by the same.
 It is an excellent alternative to caffeinated drinks without any side effects.

-- Helps in keeping weight in check: Coconut water is low in calories and is fat free.
-Pregnancy adds some extra kilos in your body weight.
+Coconut water is low in calories and is fat-free.
+Pregnancy adds some extra kilos to your body weight.
 If you are conscious about your weight drink coconut water as it is low in calories and you can drink it without guilt.
-Fat is present in high amount in coconut milk as compared in coconut water.
-Healthy omega fatty acid is also found in small amount in coconut water.
-Omega fatty acid is not a harmful fatty acid and is recommended for pregnant women
+Fat is present in a high amount of coconut milk as compared to coconut water.
+Healthy omega fatty acid is also found in small amounts of coconut water.
+Omega fatty acid is not a harmful fatty acid and is recommended for pregnant women.

-- Coconut water and constipation: Coconut water is enriched with dietary fibers and helps treat constipation in pregnant women.
-It is also found to be effective in heart burn and acidity during pregnancy.
-However, consume only green coconut water as the ripe variety can in fact, increase constipation
+Coconut water is enriched with dietary fibers and helps treat constipation in pregnant women.
+It is also found to be effective in heartburn and acidity during pregnancy.
+However, consuming only green coconut water as the ripe variety can, in fact, increase constipation.

-- Coconut water is a great exercise drink: Light exercises are advised to the expectant women in order to keep fit and strengthen the pelvic floor.
-Coconut water is recommended to pregnant women as it is a good exercise drink and a wonderful revitalizer.
-However if you are an intense athlete, and loose more sweat, then you should opt for conventional sports drinks only
+Light exercises are advised to expectant women in order to keep fit and strengthen the pelvic floor.
+Coconut water is recommended for pregnant women as it is a good exercise drink and a wonderful revitalization.
+However, if you are an intense athlete, and lose more sweat, then you should opt for conventional sports drinks only.

-- Prevents dehydration: Coconut water helps in preventing dehydration owing to its great hydrating properties.
-However, water still remains the number one hydrating liquid
+Coconut water helps in preventing dehydration owing to its great hydrating properties.
+However, water still remains the number one hydrating liquid.

-- Helps prevent urinary tract infections: Coconut water has been found to prevent urinary tract infections, though research is still being done on the subject
+Coconut water has been found to prevent urinary tract infections, though research is still being done on the subject.

-Let your body guide you, but we’d suggest to limit your intake of coconut water to a glass per day, if you are not diabetic- gestational or otherwise.
+Let your body guide you, but we’d suggest limiting your intake of coconut water to a glass per day if you are not diabetic- gestational or otherwise.
 Always have fresh coconut water and do not consume stale juice.
 If you do not like the taste, refrain from having it.

-Coconut milk is obtained by grinding or crushing fresh coconut.
+Coconut milk is obtained by grinding or crushing fresh coconuts.
 Rich in fats and calories, coconut milk can offer instant energy during pregnancy.
-The thick, white, milky liquid is also used in many dishes especially in Southern India and Southeast Asia.
+The thick, white, milky liquid is also used in many dishes, especially in Southern India and Southeast Asia.
 Unless you are allergic to coconuts, coconut milk is safe for you and you can easily derive many benefits from it.

 Because pregnancy is a delicate matter, it is advisable to prepare fresh coconut milk at home rather than opting for canned coconut milk, no matter what the labels say.
 Plus, it is super easy to prepare, as enlisted below:

-A cup of coconut milk made from a fresh coconut contains about 450 calories and 50 gm of all fats.
-It can be an exceptional energy booster, but people with weight issues should watch the intake.
+A cup of coconut milk made from fresh coconut contains about 450 calories and 50 gm of all fats.
+It can be an exceptional energy booster, but people with weight issues should watch their intake.

 Coconuts in any form are good for the body, and coconut milk is no exception.
 During pregnancy, you should have food and drinks that provide benefits to you and your growing baby, and the benefits of coconut milk are enlisted below: